-- 1. ANNOUNCEMENT PROCEDURE.
-When a bargaining unit vacancy exists, the Human Resources Officer (HRO) will prepare and distribute a position announcement for the vacancy.
-The announcement will normally be posted on the electronic (e-mail) Personnel Bulletin Board as well as on each floor's bulletin board.
-The announcement will be delivered by mail or by insertion into the employee's pay envelope.
+- ANNOUNCEMENT PROCEDURE.
+When a bargaining unit vacancy exists, the Human Resources Office (HRO) will prepare and distribute a position announcement for the vacancy.
+The announcement will be posted electronically.
 The position will be opened for at least 10 working days.
-The bargaining unit vacancy announcement will include the opening date, minimum qualifications required, the criteria to be used to screen applicants, the weight which will be given to the panel interview, and a statement that the District may choose to utilize these procedures or any other selection procedure deemed appropriate as determined by the HRO and Hiring Manager, if the qualified applicant pool does not include any bargaining unit employees. - 2.
+The bargaining unit vacancy announcement will include the opening date, minimum qualifications required, and the selection procedures to be used to screen applicants. - 2.
 REVIEW OF JOB ASSIGNMENT(S) AND DESCRIPTION.
-Prior to the opening of a vacancy, a Division Director shall have the right to make job assignment changes within the classification of the vacant position prior to identifying the actual vacant position.
+Prior to the opening of a vacancy, the Hiring Manager shall have the right to make job assignment changes within the classification of the vacant position prior to identifying the actual vacant position.
 The Hiring Manager must review the job description prior to the commencement of the recruitment process in order to select those duties and functions, which are the most relevant for the position to be filled.
-Those identified duties and functions shall be placed in bold print so that they are given prominence in the job announcement for the position to be filled.
+Those identified duties and functions shall be placed in bold print so that they are given prominence in the job announcement for the position to be filled. - 3.
+APPLICATION.
+Applicants who wish to be considered for the position will submit a completed application form to the HRO on or before the filing deadline specified on the announcement.

-- 3. APPLICATION.
-Employees who wish to be considered for the position will submit a completed application form to the HRO on or before the filing deadline specified on the announcement. - 4.
-QUALIFICATIONS.
-The qualifications include, but are not limited to, the education, experience, knowledge, skills, abilities and other background factors, which are needed for each classification.
+4. QUALIFICATIONS.
+The qualifications include, but are not limited to, education, experience, knowledge, skills, abilities and other background factors, which are needed for each classification.
 The minimum qualifications will be specified in the position description form and included in the announcement.
-The HRO may allow for or consider equivalent education and/or work experience when evaluating if an applicant meets the minimum qualifications.
-In reviewing job applications, the HRO shall consider all relevant education, work experience, supervisory experience and lead experience.
-In evaluating the qualifications of each applicant, the HRO shall document in writing the extent to which each applicant possesses the desirable qualifications.
+The HRO may allow for or consider equivalent and relevant education and/or work experience when evaluating if an applicant meets the minimum qualifications.

-The HRO shall determine if candidates meet the minimum qualifications of the position.
-The HRO shall inform each candidate in writing if he/she meets the minimum qualifications for the position.
+The HRO shall determine if the applicants meet the minimum qualifications of the position.
+The HRO shall inform each applicant in writing if he/she does not meet the minimum qualifications for the position.
 The HRO may reject any application if the applicant does not possess the minimum qualifications required for the position, or for other justifiable reasons.
-The HRO shall inform any disqualified District employee in writing.
-This written notice shall inform the employee of his/her rights to appeal the HRO's decision and the right to obtain a written statement of the specific reasons for the disqualification, providing the employee requests the written statement within five (5) working days of the receipt of the written notice.
+The HRO shall inform any disqualified bargaining unit applicant in writing of the specific reasons for the disqualification and his/her rights to appeal the HRO's decision.